jingxianthong/Open-CV-traffic-Light-recognation/README.md

 following this sample https://cloudinary.com/guides/image-effects/building-a-python-image-recognition-system Building a Python Image Recognition System

+using TensorFlow load the ResNet50 model and OpenCV (cv2) to read and process images from a directory.

 Problem:
 1. This training model is trained to recognize football images.
 The result is not accurate.